ganeti/ganeti/man/gnt-instance.rst

     By default, this parameter contains (/dev/null, /dev/zero, /dev/full, /dev/random, /dev/urandom, /dev/aio, /dev/tty,
-    /dev/console, /dev/ptmx and first block of Unix98 PTY slaves) with read-writable(rw) access.
+    /dev/console, /dev/ptmx and first block of Unix98 PTY slaves) with read-write(rw) access.

-lxc\_extra\_config
+extra\_config
     Valid for the LXC hypervisor.

     This option specifies the list of extra config parameters which are not supported by the Ganeti LXC hypervisor natively.
-    Each value of this option must be valid a line of the LXC container config file(see: **lxc.container.conf**\(5)).
+    Each value of this option must be a valid line of the LXC container config file(see: **lxc.container.conf**\(5)).

     This parameter is not set by default.